omreps/google-calendar-2-html-table/README.md

 This solution makes bookings Google Calendar view available as the user-friendly table.

-Live view of the available/booked locations, try it now: [https://studio-booking.glitch.me/](https://studio-booking.glitch.me)
+Live view of the available/booked locations, try it now

 Some details:
 - project hosted for free on Glitch - NodeJS hosting